 irregular heartbeat, including Torsades de pointes

-liver or kidney problems and are taking a p-glycoprotein inhibitor or a strong CYP3A4 inhibitor (check with your doctor)
+liver or kidney problems, and taking a p-glycoprotein inhibitor or a strong CYP3A4

 hypokalaemia (low potassium).

-astemizole or terfenadine (commonly used to treat allergy symptoms - these medicines may be available without prescription)
+astemizole or terfenadine, used to treat allergy symptoms

 ergotamine or dihydroergotamine, used to treat migraines